Sailor and Insurance Business Chairman

 Tim is about to enter the next age category up in his sport, so while the last few years may have felt tougher due to the younger men in the same group, he will go back to being the youngest in the next category up.

-Meanwhile, he is preparing for his youngest daughter’s wedding which has turned his attention to his feet…and what he will be wearing on the big day.
+When we saw him Tim was preparing for his youngest daughter’s wedding which had turned his attention to his feet…and what he would be wearing on the big day.
 Herring was only too pleased to help him out with a pair of Fencote two-tone brogues.
 We also got him wearing our Padstow deck shoes for days on the water and our Philip II monk shoes for the office.